 The George M. O’Brien Kidney Research Core Center (NIH P30DK079328) was established at UT Southwestern Medical Center in 2007.
-The overall goal of the Center is to support research in the areas of kidney development and genetics, renal physiology, and chronic kidney disease that is conducted at UT Southwestern, neighboring institutions in North Texas, and the greater nephrology community in the U.S. and worldwide.
+Our goal is to support kidney research in kidney development and genetics, renal physiology, and chronic kidney disease that is conducted at UT Southwestern, neighboring institutions in North Texas, and the greater nephrology community in the U.S. and worldwide.

-To achieve these aims, the UT Southwestern O’Brien Kidney Research Center comprises four biomedical research cores: animal models, physiology, cell biology and imaging, and clinical and translational research.
+To achieve these aims, the UT Southwestern O’Brien Kidney Research Center comprises four biomedical research cores: animal models, physiology, cell biology, pathology and imaging, and clinical and translational research.
 In addition, the Center offers an educational enrichment program consisting of biweekly seminars, an annual research conference, and hands-on training in research techniques.
-The pilot and feasibility program supports up to four projects per year to new investigators in the field of kidney research.
+The pilot and feasibility program supports a project each year in the field of kidney research.